ot4i/ace-maven-plugin/README.md

 		* the java project is added to the build (via additional --project entry)
 		* additional maven dependencies of the java project are copied to the main project and added to the compile classpath (via MQSI_EXTRA_BUILD_CLASSPATH)
 * ibmint requires a folder / file access and use therefore the MQSI_WORKPATH.
 To avoid any issues on the build serve the ace-maven-plugin creates a temporay Workpath unter {project.build.directory}/tmp-work-dir.
 The folder can be changed by adding the config parameter mqsiTempWorkDir to the pom.xml.
 * in general the environment variable "MQSI_EXTRA_BUILD_CLASSPATH" can be used to add additional jars to the ibmint build process (for ACE > version 12.0.6)
+* both build modes also provide the **feature to override the properties** of the bar file.
+The 'properties' folder (can be configured within the pom - see samples) can contain any number of properties files.
+Corresponding to each properties file, an overridden BAR file will be created.
 * Be careful and do not list (refer) "maven dependencies" as additional jar files in the .classpath files.
 This will break the maven dependency mechanism.
 Example for a wrong setup with commons-math3-3.5.jar:
 ```
 	.classpath Datei